Paircast is a perfect tool for recording coder behavior during a take-home interview.

-Paircast records your screen, code changes, and transcribes your voice while you work.
-Then, Paircast creates a markdown file that aligns with the video.
-Check out this short demo?for an example.
+Paircast records candidates’ screens, code changes, and transcribes their voice while they work.
+Paircast then creates a markdown file with a transcription of the video.
+Check out this short demo for an example.

-This guide will help you record your first Paircast.
+This guide will help get started with using Paircast.

-- First, you’ll need the software.
-Paircast is desktop software available for Mac and Windows.
+- Download the Paircast desktop software.
+It is available for Mac and Windows operating systems.

 Download and install Paircast from here.

 - Then, configure Paircast to record your screen, microphone, and camera (optional).

 - Next, identify the working directory where code will be written.
 Paircast will watch this directory and automatically commit changes to a new git branch.